Vladimir Vysotsky: Musical style

 Musically, virtually all of Vysotsky's songs were written in a minor key, and tended to employ from three to seven chords.
 Vysotsky composed his songs and played them exclusively on the Russian seven string guitar, often tuned a tone or a tone-and-a-half below the traditional Russian "Open G major" tuning.
-This guitar, with its specific Russian tuning, makes a slight yet notable difference in chord voicings than the standard tuned six string Spanish (classical) guitar, and it became a staple of his sound.
+This guitar, with its specific Russian tuning, makes a slight yet notable difference in chord voicings from those of the standard tuned six string Spanish (classical) guitar, and it became a staple of his sound.
 Because Vysotsky tuned down a tone and a half, his strings had less tension, which also colored the sound.

 His earliest songs were usually written in C minor (with the guitar tuned a tone down from DGBDGBD to CFACFAC), using the following chord shapes:

 Songs written in this key include "Stars" (Zvyozdy), "My friend left for Magadan" (Moy drug uyekhal v Magadan), and most of his "outlaw songs".

 At around 1970, Vysotsky began writing and playing exclusively in A minor (guitar tuned to CFACFAC), which he continued doing until his death.
 The main chord shapes he based his songs on were:

 Vysotsky used his fingers instead of a pick to pluck and strum, as was the tradition with Russian guitar playing.
 He used a variety of finger picking and strumming techniques.
 One of his favorite was to play an alternating bass with his thumb as he plucked or strummed with his other fingers.

 Often, Vysotsky would neglect to check the tuning of his guitar, which is particularly noticeable on earlier recordings.
 According to some accounts, Vysotsky would get upset when friends would attempt to tune his guitar, leading some to believe that he preferred to play slightly out of tune as a stylistic choice.
-Much of this is also attributable to the fact that a guitar that is tuned down more than 1 whole step (Vysotsky would sometimes tune as much as 2 and a half steps down) is prone to intonation problems.
+Much of this is also attributable to the fact that a guitar that is tuned down more than one whole step (Vysotsky would sometimes tune as much as two and a half steps down) is prone to intonation problems.

 Singing style

-Vysotsky had a unique singing style.
-He had an unusual habit of elongating consonants instead of vowels in his songs.
-So when a syllable is sung for a prolonged period of time, he would elongate the consonant instead of the vowel in that syllable.
+Apart from his recognizable raspy voice, Vysotsky had a unique singing style.
+He had an unusual habit of elongating consonants instead of vowels; when a syllable was sung for a prolonged period, he would extend the consonant.